-Insert the tool in the recess, then depress and hold the reset button for at least ten seconds.
+Press and hold the reset button between ten and fifteen seconds.

 NOTE: If the reset button is depressed and held for more than 15 seconds, the reset will abort.

 Appendix B: Uploading Firmware

 You may upload new versions of firmware using File Transfer Protocol (FTP).
 This allows access to new firmware releases for firmware improvements and new features additions.